eclipse-tractusx/tractusx-edc/docs/usage/management-api-walkthrough/07_edrs.md

 Once the negotiation reaches the `FINALIZED` state, using this API, the transfer process will be automatically fired off by sending a transfer request for the `PULL` scenario.

-Additional callbacks can be provided in both cases for being notified about the start of a transfer process.
+Additional callbacks can be provided in both cases for being notified about the start of a transfer process (containing the EDR).

 ```json
 {